potblitd/DigiLog-Clock/DigiDisk/README.md

 </p>

 ### Mechanical parts
 Since the PCB acts as the mounting plate, only the rotating disks and the front plate must be manufactured.
 The disks are actually made from thin PCBs with silkscreen pointers as the thickness and material is very suitable.
-For the front plate, a 1.5mm wood board was cut and painted black.
+For the front plate, a 1mm PVC board was cut and painted black.

 <p align="center">
   <img src="images/parts.JPG" width="800" />